Track MCP LogoTrack MCP

 ctx.requestIdstringUnique request ID

-ctx.tenantIdstring?Tenant ID (from JWT or 'default' for stdio)
+ctx.tenantIdstring?Tenant ID (JWT tid claim, or 'default' for stdio and HTTP+MCP_AUTH_MODE=none)

 Subpath exports